nautobot/nautobot/nautobot/docs/user-guide/feature-guides/saved-views.md

 ![Unsaved saved view](./images/saved-views/unsaved-saved-view.png)

-Once you have made desired changes, click the "Saved Views" dropdown button and you should see the option "Update Current View".
+Once you have made desired changes, click the "Saved Views" dropdown button and you should see the option "Update Current Saved View".

-Click "Update Current View" option and the page should refresh and you should see the success banner on top of the page stating "Successfully updated current view Campus Staging Location List View".
+Click "Update Current Saved View" option and the page should refresh and you should see the success banner on top of the page stating "Successfully updated current view Campus Staging Location List View".

 Congratulations, you have successfully updated your saved view!